bensheldon/island94-jekyll/_posts/2023-11-29-rails-executor-increasingly-everywhere.md

 At my day job, GitHub, we've also been double-checking that all of our Rails-invoking scripts and daemons are wrapped with Rails Executors.
 Doing so has fixed flukey constant lookups, reduced our database connection error rate and increased successful query retries, and necessitated updating a bunch of tests that counted queries that now hit the query cache.

 Rails Executors are great!
-Your code is probably already wrapped by the Rails framework, but anytime you start writing scripts or daemons that `require_relative "./config/environment.rb"` you should double-check, and _definitely_ if you're using `Thread.new`.
+Your code is probably already wrapped by the Rails framework, but anytime you start writing scripts or daemons that `require_relative "./config/environment.rb"` you should double-check, and _definitely_ if you're using `Thread.new`, `Concurrent::Future` or anything that runs in a background thread.

 I used the following code in GoodJob to debug that database connection checkout occurs in a Rails Executor, maybe you should adopt something similar too: